remix-run/remix/docs/discussion/state-management.md

 ## How Remix Simplifies State

 As discussed in [Fullstack Data Flow][fullstack_data_flow] Remix seamlessly bridges the gap between the backend and frontend via mechanisms like loaders, actions, and forms with automatic synchronization through revalidation.
-This offers developers the ability to directly use server state within components without managing a cache, the network communication, or data revalidation, making most client-side caching redundant.
+This offers developers the ability to directly use server state within components without managing a cache, network communication, or data revalidation, making most client-side caching redundant.

 Here's why using typical React state patterns might be an antipattern in Remix:

-1. **Network-related State:** If your React state is managing anything related to the network—such as data from loaders, pending form submissions, or navigational states—it's likely that you're managing state that Remix already manages:
+1. **Network-related State:** If your React state is managing anything related to the network—such as data from loaders, pending form submissions, or navigational states—it's likely that you're managing a state that Remix already manages:

    - **[`useNavigation`][use_navigation]**: This hook gives you access to `navigation.state`, `navigation.formData`, `navigation.location`, etc.
    - **[`useFetcher`][use_fetcher]**: This facilitates interaction with `fetcher.state`, `fetcher.formData`, `fetcher.data` etc.